taranjeet/open-edx-proposals/oeps/oep-0025-proc-incremental-improvements.rst

   waiting for another change to be made.

 * **Not urgent.** While all INCR tickets are important, they do not have pressing deadlines.
-A new developer should have time to become familiar with the contribution process and the changes to be made, without feeling pressured to submit something quickly.
+A new contributor should have time to become familiar with the contribution process and the changes to be made, without feeling pressured to submit something quickly.

 * **Requires no additional information or clarification.** The ticket description should clearly describe exactly what needs to be done.

-* **Specifies the required skill(s).** There should be labels on the ticket listing any development skills required beyond the core ones needed to submit a pull request.
+* **Specifies the required skill(s).** There should be labels on the ticket listing any skills required beyond the core ones needed to submit a pull request.
 Typical labels include "javascript", "python", "css", etc.

-* **Does not require knowledge of the existing Open edX code.** All INCR tickets should be implementable by a developer with the appropriate fundamental skills, and described assuming little or no knowledge of the existing code.
-It can be assumed that the developer has read enough documentation to start a devstack and understand the contribution process.
+* **Does not require knowledge of the existing Open edX code.** All INCR tickets should be implementable by a contributor with the appropriate fundamental skills, and described assuming little or no knowledge of the existing Open edX codebase.
+It can be assumed that the contributor has read enough documentation to start a devstack and understand the contribution process.

 * **Not controversial.** If the instructions in the description are followed, it should be feasible to promptly review and merge the changes without